-Covid-19: ‘Lockdown cannot be lifted immediately, has to be done in phases,’ says Rajasthan CM
+Covid-19: After Telangana, CMs in 3 more states call for lockdown to be extended or lifted in phases

 - Top 10 Covid-19 updates: 114 deaths in India, Centre to export malaria drug after Trump’s ‘threat’

-States governments on extension of lockdown
+State governments on extension of lockdown

+In Haryana, Chief Minister Manohar Lal Khattar called for the lockdown to be lifted in phases after April 14.
+“We will follow the Centre’s directives regarding the lockdown,” he told ANI.
+“As the disease is increasing day by day, we can’t say anything now on ending or continuing lockdown.”

 Karnataka Medical Education Minister Sudhakar K on Tuesday said the state would need a few more days to decide whether to extend the lockdown.
 He also said he would urge the Centre to keep “red alerts and zones” in lockdown for at least two weeks.